top of page

 Peripheral Vestibular Disorders

-One of the most common causes of vertigo is BPPV, which is explained in more detail below.
+One of the most common causes of vertigo is BPPV, which is explained in further detail below.

 Central Vestibular Disorders

-Although vertigo may occur, people more commonly experience motion sensitivity, imbalance, coordination difficulties, or visual sensitivity.
-Other possible symptoms include difficulties with speech, vision, attention, memory, or a sensation of being pulled or pushed to one side.
+While vertigo can occur, individuals with central disorders more frequently experience motion sensitivity, imbalance, coordination difficulties, or heightened visual sensitivity.
+It is important to monitor for 'red flag' symptoms that require immediate medical attention, such as sudden difficulties with speech, vision, attention, and memory, or a distinct sensation of being physically pushed to one side.

-PPPD is a central, functional vestibular disorder.
-There is no structural damage to the brain or inner ear.
-Symptoms arise from altered central processing of balance and sensory information, often following an initial event such as BPPV, vestibular neuritis, migraine, concussion, or a period of acute dizziness or anxiety.
+Unlike many other neurological conditions, PPPD involves no structural damage to the brain or inner ear; instead, symptoms arise from altered central processing of balance and sensory information.
+This shift in processing often follows an initial trigger event such as an episode of BPPV, a concussion, or a period of acute anxiety where the brain remains stuck in a defensive state even after the initial threat has resolved.

 Other Factors That Can Influence Dizziness

 Dizziness can also be influenced by factors such as ageing, autoimmune conditions, allergies, anxiety, and stress.
-An often overlooked cause is hyperventilation — a shallow breathing pattern commonly associated with anxiety that can trigger or worsen dizziness and vertigo.
+An often overlooked cause is hyperventilation; it is a shallow breathing pattern commonly associated with anxiety that can trigger or worsen dizziness and vertigo.

 What Should I Do If I Experience Dizziness or Vertigo?